patnebe/Fyyur/README.md

 My task was to build out the data models to power the API endpoints for the Fyyur site by connecting to a PostgreSQL database for storing, querying, and creating information about artists and venues on Fyyur.

+You can view this app live at [https://fyyur-events.herokuapp.com/](https://fyyur-events.herokuapp.com/)

 ### Overview

 This app was nearly complete.
 It was only missing one thing … real data!
 While the views and controllers were defined in this application, it was missing models and model interactions to be able to store retrieve, and update data from a database.
 By the end of this project, I had a fully functioning site that was at least capable of doing the following, if not more, using a PostgreSQL database: